Our dream is every clothes we wear supports a cause.

 Artists created art for the shop to join our causes.

 Style not fashion is our intent so you can be YOU -

 .
 Certified organic cotton, hemp, silk, Tencel™

 .Handloom woven cotton locally grown

 .
 Batik heritage fabrics, over 3 years old, preloved

 but unused from avid batik collectors in Yogyakarta

 .
-Restyling donated clothes and recreating fabric
+Restyling donated clothes into chic and edgy creations

 Artisans give their human touch, slowly and gracefully,